BollinsureBusinessWorkers' Comp

 on your WC premium

-The experience modifier can reduce your premium by 25% or increase it by 30%+ based entirely on your claims history.
+The experience modifier can materially reduce or increase your premium based entirely on your claims history.

 How the E-Mod Scale Works